 This short post introduces a simple test discussed within the book’s pages.
 It is quick and inexpensive, and can give a sensitive general indication of changes in raw milk quality without the need for expensive tests with an external lab: the lactofermentation test.

 Many of the best raw milk cheesemakers keep a water bath on their kitchen counter and incubate a bit of milk each day as a matter of habit.
 Milk with a healthy predominance of lactic acid bacteria will rapidly set to a smooth gel, often within 24-36 hours at 22C.
-Milk that suddenly refuses to acidify or gel, or produces curd with small gas bubbles or a scrambled appearance, is an early indication of a problem.
+Milk that suddenly refuses to acidify or gel, or produces curd with small gas bubbles or a scrambled appearance, may be an early indication of a problem.
 The test often turns up issues long before they appear in the cheese (where the added starter cultures may obscure those same tiny changes in the milk’s microbial makeup).

 The French textbook’s section on the lactofermentation test contains detailed instructions for carrying out the test and interpreting the results.